RichardBaier/RichardBaier/README.md

 👨‍💻 I'm a Full Stack Developer with skills in { jquery, node.js, express.js, mysql, sequelize, react }

-🏫 Still in School at the University of Utah Full Stack Development Bootcamp
+🏫 Earned certificate at the University of Utah Full Stack Development

 📫 This is my email if you want to contact me: bearbaier@gmail.com